unic/sitecore-module-flex/README.md

 ### 3.15.1

-* Phone validator fix, now working for all languages
+* Phone validator fix, now works for all languages

 ### 3.15